 How many releases/spills/accidents have you had in the past year/5 years?

 There is no obligation to release this information to the public or press.
 If ordered by a court, you will have to release this information.
-However you may wish to offer this information as a show of good faith and transparency.
+However you may wish to make this information public as a show of good faith and transparency.

 Do you have radioactive waste on site?